You can pretty much be broke at any age. For me, I was pretty poor growing up. So, there was really only one way to go, and that was up.

 One thing I see wealthy people do is that they have a cash flow budget, and they pay themselves first.
 They know their own numbers (exactly how much they need to live on, their income, expenses, etc.), and they have a plan for the rest of their cash.

-When I used to meet with first-time homebuyers, as a Realtor for a homebuyer qualification, the first thing we talked about was their family budget.
+When I used to meet with first-time homebuyers, as a real estate agent for a homebuyer qualification, the first thing we talked about was their family budget.
 This consisted of all income and expenses and how much they would qualify for as far as housing expenses go (the biggest bill for most).
 Often, this is the first time many couples even look at all of their expenses written down.

 For many, this was also the first time that they analyzed their wants versus their needs.
 They got to see firsthand how much was too much from a lender’s perspective.
 They also learned exactly what the bank was looking for in a mortgage, which is usually based on the borrower’s stability and ability to pay (things like front-end and back-end ratios).